ssbc/ssb-buttwoo-spec/README.md

 the specific subset of messages are not important, only that they form a valid chain back to the root message.
 This comes at the cost that validation is now more expensive because for roughly every second message an additional link needs to be checked.

 Furthermore with meta feeds we can now partition the data of a feed into subsets (such as the friends graph and about messages in separate feeds).
 This leaves public messages where lipmaa links based partial replication could be useful.
 Also note for this to really work, the friend graph needs to include the root hash besides the feed, otherwise an adversary (given the private key) could still create a fake feed.

+Lastly we already have another mechanism for doing partial replication, namely tangles where messages from multiple feeds are linked together and form their own chain.

-To sum up, the advantages does not outweight the disadvantages.
+To sum up, the advantages does not outweight the disadvantages for SSB.

 ### Sign hash of the content